joelparkerhenderson/git-commit-message/README.md

 To keep track of this, we write a git commit message body that lists each person.
 We use the person's name and the email address.
 We use one person per line because this is easy to parse.

-Example:

-    Add feature foo
+To make this easy in practice, we use a git template that helps fill in this info.

+Example syntax for readability and compatibility:

     By: Alice Adams (alice@eaxmple.com)
     By: Bob Brown (bob@example.com)
     By: Carol Curtis (carol@example.com)

-To make this easy in practice, we use a git template that helps fill in this info.

-Example if you want to use GitHub automatic detection of multiple authors:
+Example syntax for specific to GitHub automatic detection:

-    Add feature foo

     Co-authored-by: Alice Adams <alice@eaxmple.com>
     Co-authored-by: Bob Brown <bob@example.com>